mfasiolo/gamFactory/README.md

 ```
 ## [1] 4791    3
 ```
-Here `death` is the number of deaths, `time` is a time counter and `X` is a matrix of transformed pollutants (shifted and the square-rooted to reduce right-skewness).
+Here `death` is the number of deaths, `time` is a time counter, and `X` is a matrix of transformed pollutants (shifted and the square-rooted to reduce right-skewness).

 ### A single index model

-We fit a Poisson GAM to the data, including a single index effect of three pollutant.
+We fit a Poisson GAM to the data, including a single index effect of three pollutants.
 Here we set `method = "efs"` to fit the model via the generalised Fellner-Schall iteration of Wood and Fasiolo (2017), which is faster (but occasionally less accurate) than the default BFGS optimiser:

 ```r
 # Should take a couple of minutes to converge